james-bowman/sparse/README.md

         * CSC (Compressed Sparse Column) format
         * DIA (DIAgonal) format
     * Other Formats:
-        * Binary format
+        * Binary (Bit) vectors and matrices
 * CSR dot product (matrix multiplication) of 2 matrices (with optimisations for operands of type DIA (as LHS or RHS operand), CSC (RHS operand only when LHS operand is CSR) and CSR (LHS operand only) but supporting any implementation of [Matrix](https://github.com/gonum/gonum/blob/d7342e68fbbe64d7dbbdc0feb4ecf60500444cdc/mat/matrix.go) interface from [gonum](https://github.com/gonum/gonum)).
 * CSR addition of 2 matrices (with optimisations for operands of type CSR but supporting any implementation of [Matrix](https://github.com/gonum/gonum/blob/d7342e68fbbe64d7dbbdc0feb4ecf60500444cdc/mat/matrix.go) interface from [gonum](https://github.com/gonum/gonum)).
 * Row and column slicing.
-* Binary Vector and Matrix types for efficient storage and processing of binary/bit vectors (where elements will be 0 or 1)
+* Binary Vector and Matrix types for efficient storage and processing of binary/bit vectors (elements are 0 or 1) requiring a single bit of memory to represent each element.
 * Implements standard Gonum API for iterating over non-zero elements

 ## Planned